clearloop/zosh/README.md

 ```

-zosh state execution is heavily based on external transactions, all confirmed output transactions
+Zosh state execution is heavily based on external transactions, all confirmed output transactions
 will be committed on chain and finally can be executed by anyone.

 ## LICENSE